pqrkchqps/diehard-dot-fund-school/guides/decision_making_protocols.md

 A proposal passes if:
 there are no blocks AND
-at least 75% of people participate AND we have made a reasonable* effort to resolve any ‘No’ votes AND at least 75% of participants have said ‘Yes’
+at least 75% of people participate AND we have made a reasonable* effort to resolve any “No” votes AND at least 75% of participants have said “Yes”

 *Reasonable: If a member votes no, they must give a reason for it and it must be discussed at the next meeting or resolved beforehand.